 India is taking active steps to make itself an international arbitration hub.
-The principle statute governing the law on arbitration and conciliation in India is the Indian Arbitration and Conciliation Act, 1996 ("Indian Arbitration Act").
-In the recent years, India has seen a 200% growth in the disputes being referred to arbitration.
-Even during the pandemic, India has seen several notable developments in the arbitration landscape.
+The principle statute governing the law on arbitration and conciliation in India is the Indian Arbitration andConciliation Act, 1996 ("Indian Arbitration Act").
+In the recent years, India has seen a phenomenal growth in the disputes being referred to arbitration.
+Even during the pandemic, India had seen several notable developments in the arbitration landscape.

-The Indian Arbitration Act is based upon the UNCITRAL Model Law on International Commercial Arbitration, 1985.
+The Indian Arbitration Act is based upon the UNCITRAL Model Law on InternationalCommercial Arbitration, 1985.
 The objective of the Indian Arbitration Act is to facilitate domestic and international commercial arbitrations and to make provisions for an arbitral procedure which is fair, efficient and capable of meeting the needs of the specific arbitration.
-The Indian Arbitration Act defines an "international commercial arbitration" to mean an arbitration arising from a legal relationship which must be considered commercial where either of the parties is a foreign national or resident or is a foreign body corporate, is a company, association, or body of individuals whose central management or control is in foreign hands.
+The Indian Arbitration Act defines an "international commercial arbitration" to mean an arbitration arising from a legal relationship which must be considered commercial where eitherof the parties is a foreign national or resident or is a foreign body corporate, is a company, association, or body of individuals whose central management or control is in foreign hands or the Government of a foreign country.

-There are following kinds of arbitrations that the parties may adopt:
+There are following two (2) modes of conducting arbitrations that the parties may adopt:

-(a) Ad hoc Arbitration: In such a proceeding the parties make their own arrangements for selection of arbitrators.
-The parties have the discretion to choose designation of rules, applicable law, procedures and administrative support.

-(b) Institutional Arbitration: It is a method of arbitration where the entire arbitration is conducted by an established arbitral institution or organization.
+- (a) Ad hoc Arbitration: In such a proceeding the parties make their own arrangements for selection of arbitrators.
+The parties have the discretion to choose designation of rules, applicable law, procedures and administrative support. - (b) Institutional Arbitration: It is a method of arbitration where the entire arbitration is conducted by an established arbitral institution or organization.
 The arbitration agreement itself provides for appointment of an arbitral institution for conducting the arbitration.
-The parties are also at liberty to approach the High Court or Supreme Court for appointment of an arbitration institution.
+The parties are also at liberty to approach the High Court or Supreme Courtfor appointment of an arbitration institution.